-To complete the five Max Labs Project assignments the developer edition of Salesforce.com will be used, which is free, available from the Salesforce website.
+To complete the six Max Labs Project assignments the developer edition of Salesforce.com will be used (available from the Salesforce website).
 Resource materials for the Max Labs Project are available from the Max Labs web site (cost US \$19.99), and details on how to obtain these resources are part of Lab 1 b.